SRT International Express รถด่วนพิเศษระหว่างประเทศ

 Thailand SIM Card Purchase at Padang Besar Railway Station (Malaysia)

-While they typically cost 299 Baht when purchased directly from dtac or other resellers, Jai (or Ah Chai) sells these dtac Happy Tourist SIM Cards at a special price of only 260 Baht.
+While they typically cost 299 Baht when purchased directly from dtac or other resellers, Jai (or Ah Chai) sells these dtac Happy Tourist SIM Cards at a special price of only RM28.
 Jai will also happily configure your phone settings for you and makes sure you have your internet before moving on to the next customer.
 HINT: Further discounts may be given if you are purchasing these SIM cards in a group when you speak politely to Jai and flash him your biggest smile.

 The dtac Happy Tourist SIM Card entitles you to 8 days of unlimited 3G/4G Internet (speed will be throttled after 2.5 GB of usage), free 100 Baht worth of call credit and a special international call rate via 00400.
 The 100 Baht credit can also be used to buy more 3G/4G Internet when you download the dtac app.